 Thermocouple Sensors - Custom Built Thermocouples to your Specifications

+Our most popular thermocouple style.
 Rugged sensors, ideal for most applications.
-Vast choice of terminations e.g. pot seals, cables, connectors, heads etc.
+Vast choice of terminations e.g. pot seals, Wire, connectors, heads etc.

-Fast response thermocouples ideal for industrial and other applications.
+Fast temperature response time thermocouple probes ideal for industrial and other applications.

 Ideal for precision temperature measurements where minimal displacement and a fast response is required.

-For industrial applications such as furnaces, kilns, ovens, boliers, flues etc. Many types of sheath material available.
+For industrial applications such as furnaces, kilns, ovens, boilers, flues etc. Many types of sheath material available.

 High Temperature Thermocouple Sensors